Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 In this clip, Fitz has just finished a walk and performs a full-body shake-off as he approaches the front door.

-This is a common self-regulation behavior dogs use to release tension after stimulation — and it’s something many dog parents notice without realizing what it means.
+This is a common self-regulation behavior dogs use to release tension after stimulation.

 Signals you may recognize in this clip include:

-• A visible transition from alert movement to a calmer state
+• a visible shift from alert movement to a calmer state

 This isn’t random behavior.